Common questions about

 Getting Started

-Open Wearables is an open-source wearable API and health data platform.
-It connects wearable devices through a single API, computes health scores (sleep, recovery, strain, HRV, VO2 max), and includes an AI engine that reasons over health data.
+Open Wearables is an open-source platform for health intelligence.
+It connects wearable devices (Garmin, Whoop, Apple Health, Oura, Polar, Suunto, Samsung, Strava, Fitbit, Ultrahuman, Google Health Connect), computes health scores (sleep, recovery, strain, HRV, VO2 max), and includes an AI engine that can reason over that data.

-You can build coaching systems, wellness programs, clinical monitoring, or personal health dashboards on it.
-Self-hosted, MIT licensed, zero per-user fees.
-1,000+ stars on GitHub.
+You can build coaching systems, wellness programs, clinical monitoring tools, or AI health assistants on it.
+Self-hosted.
+MIT licensed.
+Zero per-user fees.

 Five minutes to your first API call.
 Clone the repo, run Docker Compose, connect a provider.
 Railway offers one-click deployment if you want something faster.

 Self-hosted.
 You deploy it on your own infrastructure using Docker Compose.
-Your users' health data stays on your servers.
+Your users' health data stays on your servers, not ours.
+A production docker-compose config ships with the repo.

 A managed cloud version is not currently available.
 If you need managed infrastructure with enterprise SLAs, Momentum can deploy and manage it for you.
 See custom deployment for details.